 We understand that COVID-19 continues to disrupt the ability for students to both prepare and sit for the SAT and ACT.
 Our hope is to alleviate any anxiety students may have regarding access to testing as it relates to eligibility among a competitive application and scholarship pool.

-Considering this change, students applying for the fall 2021 or fall 2022 entry terms should not submit the results of their SAT or ACT exams when applying to Stonehill.
+Considering this change, students applying for the fall 2022 entry term should not submit the results of their SAT or ACT exams when applying to Stonehill.

 Class of 2023 First-Year Student Profile